zzFluke/linux_files/README_arch_razer_15_2018.md

    ```
    to disable annoying beeps when screen locks.

-3. add chromium shortcut to task bar.
-You should be able to just drag and
-   drop from menu.

-4. In clock settings, change time display format to 12Hr, and add date and
+3. In clock settings, change time display format to 12Hr, and add date and
    second display.

+4. Right click task bar, in Panel Settings, change height to 24, and all
+   icon scales optimally with panel size.

+5. Delete all task bar applets except menu, system tray, and time.
+Then
+   add panel launcher and window list applet.
+Right click task bar and
+   enable "Panel edit mode" to drag those applets to the right place.
+   Finally, add chormium to panel launcher (You can drag and drop from
+   menu).

 ### Pycharm/CLion